mirrorwarp/desktop/README.md

-# TurboWarp Desktop
+# MirrorWarp Desktop

-TurboWarp as a desktop app.
+MirrorWarp as a desktop app.

 If you're looking for downloads, head to: https://desktop.turbowarp.org/